SAIL Student Guide

 You need to log in to view group information, including mission statements, contacts, and meeting times.

-Those students interested in starting a fraternity or sorority should first speak with the Assistant Director for Student Organizations or consult one of the Student Coordinators, as that process differs from other student organizations.
+Those students interested in starting a fraternity or sorority should first speak with the Assistant Director for Student Organizations, Wayne Williams, as that process differs from other student organizations.

-- Organizations wishing to seek funding from the Student Government Association must agree that membership is open to all current UMass Dartmouth students regardless of race, religion, national origin, sexual orientation, or ability.
+- Organizations wishing to seek funding from any student governing organizations (SGA, GSS, SBA) must agree that membership is open to all current UMass Dartmouth students regardless of race, religion, national origin, sexual orientation, or ability.

 - Organizations must have at least four officers (President, Vice President, Secretary, Treasurer).
 Organizations can choose to add more positions as they wish.